madewithkoji/koji-docs/docs/02_editor/project-anatomy.md

 }
 ```
 In `deploy.json` make sure to check that:
-1. your `"output"` goes to the directory where your files will be compiled into after the `"commands"` list is done.
+1. Your `"output"` goes to the directory where your files will be compiled into after the `"commands"` list is done.
+2. `"type"` is either `"static"` if the service deploys a static bundle (HTML, CSS, JS), or `"dynamic"` if the service deploys a server.
-2. `"commands"` is the complete list of steps in order to build your project into pages that can be served statically.
+2. `"commands"` is the complete list of steps in order to build your project.

 The `.json` files in this directory each have a very specific schema that controls how the Koji editor deals with files. `develop.json` deals with setting up your editor so you will have the best editing experience and `deploy.json` tells Koji how to turn your code into a live app.
 These files have the following schema:

 ### .koji/customization
 Every `.json` file in this directory is created by the template creator and creates a tab in the **Customization** section in the navigation bar on the left side of the screen.